John Wheble: Early life and apprenticeship

 He was born in Gatcombe, Isle of Wight in 1746.
 He was twice married, leaving a widow.
 Wheble was apprenticed in 1756 to "the well known bookseller, and publisher", John Wilkie, whom he eventually succeeded.

 Literary career

-Wheble is most famous for his association with John Horne Tooke and John Wilkes, and the Society of Gentlemen Supporters of the Bill of Rights, having printed pamphlets for them, and publishing articles in "The Middlesex Journal" in their defence.
+Wheble is most famous for his association with John Horne Tooke and John Wilkes, and the Society of Gentlemen Supporters of the Bill of Rights, having printed pamphlets for them, and publishing articles in The Middlesex Journal in their defence.

 Matters came to a head on 21 February 1771 when the Speaker of the House of Commons summoned Wheble to Parliament to explain why he had printed a full account of debates in the house, which was at that time against the law.
-A proclamation for him to appear in Parliament was also made in the name of King George, with a reward of fifty pounds offered for his apprehension.
+A proclamation for him to appear in Parliament was also made in the name of King George, with a reward of £50 offered for his apprehension.